jakelever/biowordlists/README.md

 Each of the generated wordlists is a tab-delimited file.
 The first column is a unique identifier, second is the name for the term, the third is a pipe-delimited list of synonyms.

-This project uses the [PubRunner](https://github.com/jakelever/pubrunner) framework to manage downloading the dependencies and executing the scripts.
-It then uploads them to [Zenodo](https://doi.org/10.5281/zenodo.1286661) where they can be easily accessed by other projects.
+This project has a single main script (generate\_all) which runs all the other scripts.
+The output files of this project can be found at [Zenodo](https://doi.org/10.5281/zenodo.1286661) where they can be easily accessed by other projects.

 **Genes:** This is a list of all human genes with synonyms.
 The first column is the [HUGO](https://www.genenames.org/) gene ID and the fourth column is the Entrez gene ID.
 Genes are built using the [NCBI Gene resource](https://www.ncbi.nlm.nih.gov/gene) with synonyms from the [UMLS Metathesaurus](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html).